Skip to content

 pip install sieves

-pip install "sieves[all]"
+pip install "sieves[engines,distill,ingestion]"

 Specific Features

-pip install "sieves[utils]"
+pip install "sieves[ingestion]"

 All supported engines: